sreevishnu-ux/sreevishnu-ux.github.io/README.md

 # sreevishnu-ux.github.io
-My portfolio website built using HTML/CSS and a bit og JS
+My portfolio website built using HTML/CSS and a bit of JS